fojilunhussain/finger-counter/README.md

-# sign-language
+# finger-counter
-sign language to text
+finger counter to text